genestack/sdk/docs/source/update_from_old_version.rst

  - All script related to import data moved to ``DataImporter``
  - Colorization is not included to core, so it should be removed.

+ - Application manager script was renamed from app-manager to genestack-application-manager, no this script installed with setup.
+Commands `list versions` and `list applications` was replaced by `versions` and `applications`

 About any issues please report to Andrey via skype or track (component pythonSDK)